chains-lab/cities-svc/docs/web/docs/CityAttributes.md

 ### NewCityAttributes

-`func NewCityAttributes(countryId string, point Point, status string, name string, timezone string, createdAt time.Time, updatedAt time.Time, ) *CityAttributes`
+`func NewCityAttributes(countryId uuid.UUID, point Point, status string, name string, timezone string, createdAt time.Time, updatedAt time.Time, ) *CityAttributes`

 NewCityAttributes instantiates a new CityAttributes object This constructor will assign default values to properties that have it defined,